anupamdahal/life-simulation/README.md

 ## Deploy

-First the copy the .env files
+First copy the .env files

 Copy .env.example as .env and .env.dev.example as .env.dev